pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 * $$n = 10000$$: 50ms
 * $$n = 100000$$: 1000ms

-I have nothing to compare these durations with but it seems blazing fast!
+I have nothing to compare these durations with, but it seems blazing fast!

 # References